unik-name/docs.unikname.network/docs/uns-network-qna/README.md

 **A Decentralized Identifier, also called "DID", is a digital identifier that is persistent, secure, and globally resolvable.** Their creation does not require a central authority or intermediary.
 Every DID are cryptographically secured by private keys under the sole control of the owner.

-UNIK tokens are Decentralized Identifiers (DID), recorder within the UNS blockchain.
+UNIK tokens are Decentralized Identifiers (DID), recorder within the <uns>uns.network</uns> blockchain.

 ### What is a Human-Readable Identifier?